Philosophy and literature: Philosophers in literature

 A key plot point in Umberto Eco's novel The Name of the Rose turns on the discovery of a mysterious book that turns out to contain a lost manuscript by Aristotle.
 Eco's later novel Foucault's Pendulum became the forerunner of a run of thrillers or detective fiction that toss around learned allusions and the names of historical thinkers; more recent examples include Dan Brown's The Da Vinci Code and The Rule of Four by Ian Caldwell and Dustin Thomason.

 Also, Philip K. Dick, who has often been compared to Borges, raises a significant number of philosophical issues in his novels, everything from the problem of solipsism to many questions of perception and reality.

 Fictional philosophers

-Jorge Luis Borges introduces many philosophical themes, and a number of fictional philosophers, in his short stories.
+Jorge Luis Borges introduces many philosophical themes, and several fictional philosophers, in his short stories.
 A fictional philosophical movement is a part of the premise of his story Tlön, Uqbar, Orbis Tertius, and the unnamed narrator of his story The Library of Babel could also be called a fictional philosopher.
 A fictional theologian is the subject of his story Three Versions of Judas.

 Fictional philosophers occasionally occur throughout the works of Robert A. Heinlein and Ray Bradbury.
-Heinlein's Stranger in a Strange Land contains long passages that could be considered as successors to the fictionalized philosophical dialogues of the ancient world, set within the plot.
+Heinlein's Stranger in a Strange Land contains long passages that could be considered successors to the fictionalized philosophical dialogues of the ancient world, set within the plot.